-Home | About | Founder | Contact | Medal Winner Photo Gallery
+Home | About | Founder | Contact

 Biographical Information

-About Past Lavender Certificate Winners
+For Past Lavender Certificate Winners

 L-J Baker (2008 Certificate Winner for Broken Wings) has lived in the USA and the UK, but home is New Zealand with her civilly united partner.
 In addition to Broken Wings, she has published Lady Knight.
 She is currently writing more books and hopes to soon have more novels in print.
 She writes in different genres, but her first love is lesbian fantasy.
 She is delighted when readers admit they don't normally like fantasy, but ended up reading one of her books.
 You can find out more about L-J's work at her website.